Wix

 Those interviews helped us learn how Wix users use different service applications and customize them.

-Update Use Cases.png
+Update Use Cases

 Spreadsheet collecting different update use-cases examples